 The success of ‘Box Set’ TV Drama has created a new appetite among audiences for original and challenging drama series on television.

-Writing the TV Pilot offers writers and creative producers the chance to plan and write a 50-minute pilot episode of an original drama series over an intensive two-week period
+Writing the Pilot is a course designed with this background in mind.
+It will offer writers, and creative producers, a 'Writers Room' experience with the chance to plan and write a 50-minute pilot episode of an original drama series over an intensive 10 day period.

-Be prepared to write, re-write and fine-tune overnight.
+Be prepared to write and re-write, and fine-tune overnight.